jkmackie/House-Prices/README.md

 The best model was Ridge, which was unsurprising as model dimensionality was high compared to available observations.
 Ridge reduced the complexity of the model by regularizing the features.
 It does this by penalizing some features with low weights, decreasing model complexity.
 The regularization also helps with multicollinear features.
 (Principal Component Analysis will cut the number of features to a smaller number of uncorrelated principal components.
 See below.)

 Certain collinear features were combined or dropped.
 For example, GarageArea, which is highly correlated to GarageCars, was dropped.
+Polynomial features were added, which improved model prediction, despite collinearity.

 #### <ins>Feature Engineering</ins>